 Consultations and Peer Review

-The CHRS community is a resource for regular peer review of grant proposals and manuscripts on topics related to the social dimensions of health.
+The CHRS community is a resource for peer review and individual consultations related to grant proposals and manuscripts on topics in the social sciences and health.

-CHRS has been in the forefront of enhancing collaborations with institutions at AU and beyond, including with AU’s Center on Latin American and Latino Studies (CLALS), AU’s Center for Behavioral Neuroscience, the District of Columbia Developmental Center for AIDS Research (DC D-CFAR), and DC’s HIV/AIDs, Hepatitis, STD, and TB Administration (HAHSTA).
+CHRS has been in the forefront of enhancing collaborations with institutions at AU and beyond, including with AU's Center for Latin American and Latino Studies (CLALS), Center for Behavioral Neuroscience, and Metropolitan Policy Center, the District of Columbia Center for AIDS Research (DC CFAR), and DC's HIV/AIDs, Hepatitis, STD, and TB Administration (HAHSTA).